Thick as a Brick: Critical reception

+In 2023, John Cunningham of WhatCulture wrote: "The greatest parody of prog rock ever recorded, Jethro Tull's 1972 LP was a refreshing prank in a mostly serious and complicated music scene."

 Reissues

 The album has been reissued on CD several times: the first CD release (1985), the MFSL-release (1989), the 25th Anniversary Edition (1997), and the 40th Anniversary Edition (2012).

 The 40th Anniversary Edition was released in November 2012, and includes a CD, a DVD, and a book.
 The CD contains a new mix of the album.
 The DVD contains a 5.1 surround sound mix (in DTS and Dolby Digital), the new stereo mix in high resolution, and the original stereo mix in high resolution.
 The first pressing of the DVD/CD box contained a faulty DVD with significant audio errors.
 A corrected replacement edition was issued later, with only a horizontal line beneath the "album duration" note on the disc label to identify it.
 The album was also re-released on vinyl at the same time.
 This edition lists part one at 22:45 and part two at 21:07.

-For the 50th anniversary, a new vinyl pressing of the Wilson remix, mastered at half speed, was released with the original newspaper cover.
-The CD/DVD bookset was also reissued, still titled 40th Anniversary Edition, but with the mastering on all versions of the remix as originally intended by Wilson.
-It can be differentiated from the original pressing by the copyright dates on the back and by being released on Parlophone instead of EMI.

-The downloadable version of the 40th anniversary edition splits the overall suite into eight separate parts: